Please read the update 2014 at the end of the post.

 If you are trying to prevent osteoporosis there are many things you can do:

-- take calcium according to the recommended dose for your age and sex (usually for adults its 1000-1200 mg /day) take it away from other meds and food.
+- take PLANT-BaSED (calcium derived from algae sources as opposed to limestone or shells) calcium according to the recommended dose for your age and sex (usually for adults its 1000-1200 mg /day) take it away from other meds and food.
 Recent studies suggest you should take you daily dose divided into 4x/day doses to prevent the spikes in your blood calcium and subsequent negative effects

 - take vitamin D to aid calcium absorption